Udacity Vs Coursera 2023: Ultimate Comparison

 4. Degree

 Coursera also offers the option of financial aid to students.
-If, in case, you wish to take up a course, however, you do not have funds for the same, you can submit a special form to Coursera – if they consider you to be worthy of their financial aid, the course compensation will be taken care by them.
+If, in case, you wish to take up a course, however, you do not have funds for the same, you can submit a special form to Coursera – if they consider you to be worthy of their financial aid, the course compensation will be taken care of by them.

 Pricing Plans Comparison: Udacity Vs Coursera